Gaz1676/GymApp/README.md

            - Missed

-           - Awaiting processing (i.e. a current assessment needs to be done to process it)
+           - Processing results (i.e. a current assessment needs to be done to process it)

  ***